OpenInverterGateway/OpenInverterGateway/README.md

 # Growatt_ShineWiFi
-Firmware replacement for Growatt ShineWiFi-S (serial), ShineWiFi-X (USB) or custom build stick (ESP8266/ESP32).
+Firmware replacement for Growatt ShineWiFi-S (serial), ShineWiFi-X (USB) or custom build sticks (ESP8266/ESP32).

 # How to install
 * Checkout this repo